 The Quality Online Learning and Teaching (QOLT) program was developed to assist faculty, faculty developers, and instructional designers to more effectively (re)design hybrid and online courses.
 The QOLT evaluation instrument, containing 9 sections with 54 objectives, provides guidance and feedback to instructors.
 In addition, QOLT now includes an optional section on Mobile Platform Readiness (4 objectives).
 Each of the sections has a built-in rubric that provides feedback based on the instructor’s formative score.
 In addition, the QOLT program was developed to recognize and share exemplary practices in CSU hybrid/online courses.
-For further information, go to the CSU QOLT Call for Participation page or view a 1-hour informational webinar on the QOLT instrument and program.
+For further information, go to the CSU QOLT Call for Participation page or view a 1-hour informational webinar on the 2014-2015 QOLT Awards & Recognition Program.

 The Quality Online Learning and Teaching evaluation instrument was developed after review of related research and literature, as well as careful consideration of existing models for assessing effective online teaching and learning.